asterisk/documentation/docs/Fundamentals/Asterisk-Configuration/Sorcery/Sorcery-Caching.md

----
+!!! info ""

-**Information:**  Since AMI commands are XML-documented in the source, there should be a dedicated wiki page with this information.
+    Since AMI commands are XML-documented in the source, there should be a dedicated wiki page with this information.

----
+[//]: # (end-info)

 ### SorceryMemoryCacheExpireObject